 So our mental kosha is the kosha that we interact with people in.
 It loves people, it judges people, it learns, it experiences.
 It’s who we think that we are.
 It’s our personalities.
 But on our soul level, it contains the gifts that we were meant to do on this planet.
 And our soul contains infinite inspiration, and energy, and downloads from the universe.
 So as I write in the book, if you’ve ever had a moment of absolute wisdom, that was your soul speaking.

 Which leads us into the next kosha: vijnyanamaya kosha.
 It’s hard to say.
 So vijnyanamaya kosha is who we are after we’ve removed the blocks of our physical body, our energetic body, our mental body.
 And it’s when we begin to start vibrating at our highest self.
 So as I mentioned, we’re going up through the chakras, and you can see back on page 267 when we get to vijnyanamaya kosha, it turns into between like the throat and the crown chakras.
 So it’s really the upper, upper levels of thinking and being.
 And this is our intuitive body.
 This is the us that’s able to perceive things that do not exist.
 It’s the us that is in charge of those sources of inspiration that we receive.
-It’s that pull towards our dharma.
+That pull towards our dharma.
 It’s the power inside of us to persevere on whatever we feel our path is.
 And knowing that that is the right one to take.

 So if you’re confused about what you should be doing with your life, it’s because you have not activated your vijnyanamaya kosha.
 Because once you’re familiar with that body of yours, your intuitive body, you’re able to receive the downloads from the universe that tell you exactly what steps to take next.
 So if you don’t know and you’re confused, you’re still in your mental body.
 You’re still thinking from an intellectual perspective of, “Oh, well this sounds good.
 So I should be doing this.
 I should be doing that.
 That makes sense.”
 But the soul doesn’t operate that way.
 The soul doesn’t need to make sense because it’s much deeper than what the mental can perceive as sense.